February 7, 2023

 October 24, 2022

-TerraPraxis' co-founder Eric Ingersoll will join thought leaders at the upcoming Fusion Summit.
-Citigroup Clean Energy Transition and Fusion Industry Association are excited to host the first annual Fusion Executive Summit.
-This program will include keynote addresses from fusion thought leaders and panel discussions with a diverse set of fusion industry executives from business, government, finance, and academia.
+TerraPraxis' co-founder Eric Ingersoll joined thought leaders at the first annual Fusion Executive Summit, hosted by Citigroup Clean Energy Transition and Fusion Industry Association.
+This program included keynote addresses from fusion thought leaders and panel discussions with a diverse set of fusion industry executives from business, government, finance, and academia.

 Climate Tech Show